epctex/google-play-scraper/README.md

 -   Get all apps from any developer - You can check the shelves and scrape the information of the newest updates.

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/google-play-scraper/issues).